savroff/u_presenter/README.md

 ## Why not use other gems?

 All gems is good, but we just need to have a simple presenter layer without a lot of magic.
-UPresenter - solve all our problem.
+UPresenter - solved our problem.

 ## Installation